Free Resources

 Terminology

-A Quick Note on Terminology — There are many terms for the kind of pain & physical symptoms we are talking about here, and there are also several that overlap with one other but are not identical:
+Second, there are many terms for the kind of pain & physical symptoms we are talking about here, and there are also several that overlap with one other but are not always identical.
+It can be quite confusing!
+Here’s a quick primer:

-• Neural Pathway Pain - a synonym for neuroplastic pain
+• Neural Pathway Symptoms - a synonym for neuroplastic symptoms

-• Nociplastic Pain - coming out of recent neuroscience research, seen as a synonym for neuroplastic pain
+• *Nociplastic Symptoms - coming out of recent neuroscience research, seen as a synonym for neuroplastic symptoms

-• Primary Pain, and some aspects of Secondary Pain - the new classifications of chronic pain coming out of the WHO in the upcoming ICD-11, seen as a synonym for neuroplastic pain
+• Primary Pain - the new classifications of chronic pain coming out of the WHO in the upcoming ICD-11, synonym for neuroplastic pain.
+Secondary pain is pain that is subsequent to an injury, illness, or disease.

 • *CSS (Central Sensitization Syndrome) - a diagnosis given by some medical doctors for a nervous system that has become hypersensitive (can overlap with CRPS)

-• CRPS (Complex Regional Pain Syndrome) - a diagnosis given by some medical doctors.
-CRPS is thought to be different from but overlapping with neuroplastic pain.
-CRPS Type 2 is following an injury to the nerve and is the new term for Reflex Sympathetic Dystrophy (RSD), whereas CRPS Type 1 is for those without an originating injury to the nerve and is therefore thought by many in the field to be the same as neuroplastic pain
+• CRPS (Complex Regional Pain Syndrome) - CRPS is thought to be different from but overlapping with neuroplastic pain.
+CRPS Type 2 is following an injury to the nerve and is the new term for Reflex Sympathetic Dystrophy (RSD), whereas CRPS Type 1 is for those without an originating injury to the nerve and is therefore thought by many in the field to be the same as neuroplastic pain or primary pain

 • AMPS (Amplified Musculoskeletal Pain Syndrome) or Myofascial Pain Syndrome- diagnoses given by some medical doctors for chronic pain in the muscles, joints, or other parts of the body, without any originating injury or underlying inflammation